dakush/tube-lml/README.md

 - Set `upload_path` to a directory that you wish to use as a temporary working space for `tube` to store uploaded videos and process them.
 This can be a tmpfs file system for example for faster I/O.
+- Set `preserve_upload_filename` parameter to `true` and tube will try to preserve the filename that was transmitted by the client.
+The default is to give random filenames to uploaded files.
+  If you set it to `true` in the "server" node, it will be active for all library locations.
 - Set `max_upload_size` to the maximum number of bytes you wish to impose on uploaded and imported videos.
 Upload(s)/Import(s) that exceed this size will by denied by the server.
 This is a saftey measure so as to not DoS the